Hands frosting vanilla cupcakes with creamy stabilized mascarpone icing in a bright kitchen.

 With cream cheese

 A small amount of cream cheese can add tang and improve firmness.
-Use it sparingly, since too much changes the flavor and can make the frosting heavier than intended.
+Use it sparingly, since too much will make the frosting heavier and more like a cream cheese frosting than a mascarpone frosting.

 With white chocolate

-Melted and cooled white chocolate can help stabilize the frosting and add sweetness.
-This is useful for fruit cakes that need a richer, slightly sweeter finish.
+Melted and cooled white chocolate can help stabilize the frosting while adding sweetness and richness.
+This works especially well with fruit cakes, berry fillings, or celebratory layer cakes that need a more luxurious finish.

 With citrus zest